james-wang-sage/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 **Configuration Notes:**
 - **4-motor mecanum drive** with full omnidirectional movement
-- All drive motor encoders must be connected (required for RUN_USING_ENCODER)
+- Drive motors use RUN_WITHOUT_ENCODER (encoders optional but recommended for odometry)
 - Launcher motor must have encoder cable connected for velocity control
 - Left feeder servo is set to REVERSE direction in code
 - All drive motors use BRAKE mode for precise stopping
-- IMU orientation: Logo UP, USB FORWARD (adjust if Control Hub mounted differently)
+- IMU orientation: Logo LEFT, USB FORWARD (adjust if Control Hub mounted differently)

 ---